troya2/letsencrypt-rails-heroku/README.md

    [SSL endpoint addon](https://elements.heroku.com/addons/ssl) configured.
  * `FORCE_DNS`: Optional: set this to anything if you'd like to force the DNS validation method.
+ * `DNSIMPLE_ACCESS_TOKEN`: Optional: Access token to the your DNSimple.com
+    account that manages the domain(s) you want to renew.
+If set, the TXT record will automatically be updated if needed.
+This is particularly useful for wildcard domains which cannot use the HTTP validation method.

 The gem itself will temporarily create additional environment variables during the challenge / validation process: